-The Company has no employees as management of the assets is delegated to the Manager and sub-delegated to the Investment Manager.
+The Company has no employees as management of the assets is delegated to the Investment Manager.
 There are therefore no disclosures to be made in respect of employees.

 Due to the nature of the Company's business, being a Company that does not offer goods and services to customers, the Board considers that it is not within the scope of the UK's Modern Slavery Act 2015 because it has no turnover.
 The Company, therefore, is not required to make a slavery and human trafficking statement.